 Whether it intends to delegate a third party to ‘test on behalf of’ or ‘place reliance’ on testing conducted by a third party in compliance with the MHHS Programme Placing Reliance Policy.
 Where an organisation opts for such arrangements, it must accept the associated risks and remain accountable for meeting Code requirements.

-Appendix C
+Appendix C - SIT participants only

 SIT Testing Details

 For Programme Participants taking the SIT route, Code Bodies will require confirmation by receipt of SIT completion reports that the participant has completed SIT Functional, SIT Non-Functional, SIT Migration, and SIT Operational testing.
-This will be aligned with tranche 0 of QT schedule to Qualify SIT participants.
+This will be aligned with Tranche 0 of QT schedule to MHHS Qualify SIT participants.

 SIT Functional